arthurbcp/kuma/cmd/commands/exec/README.md

 ### Run that extracts variables from a swagger file

-Check out the builders and templates used by cloning this [repository](https://github.com/arthurbcp/typescript-rest-openapi-services) or via the command `kuma-cli get -t typescript-rest-openapi-services`.
+Check out the builders and templates used by cloning this [repository](https://github.com/arthurbcp/typescript-rest-openapi-services) or via the command `kuma get -t typescript-rest-openapi-services`.

 ```yaml
 initial: